Apple Passwords Review 2025: A Welcome Update to iCloud Keychain

 Digital legacy Yes

+We logged in and noticed that it held basically the same information from the passwords section of our iCloud Keychain that exists in iOS 17 and earlier.
 It was much cleaner and more organized than iCloud Keychain, and we appreciated the separate sections for credentials like verification codes and passkeys.

 If you and your entire family are Apple users, however, you should find this a free and easy way to organize and share all your credentials.